derived-studio/rollup-ts-jest-react/README.md

 ## Inspiration

-This project has been originally inspired, and thus forked from (danielelder/typescript-rollup-jest)[https://github.com/danielelder/typescript-rollup-jest].
+This project has been originally inspired, and thus forked from [danielelder/typescript-rollup-jest](https://github.com/danielelder/typescript-rollup-jest).
+It shares the same ISC license but doesn't really share much code.

 ## Usage